- What details about the processing must the contract include?

 Adherence to an approved code of conduct or certification scheme may be used as a way of demonstrating compliance with security obligations.
-Codes of conduct and certification may also help processors to demonstrate sufficient guarantees that their processing will comply with the GDPR.
+Codes of conduct and certification may also help processors to demonstrate sufficient guarantees that their processing will comply with the UK GDPR.

 In more detail – ICO guidance

 Read our guidance on security under the UK GDPR for more information.

 Under Article 28(3)(d) the contract must say that:

 - the processor should not engage another processor (a sub-processor) without the controller’s prior specific or general written authorisation;